omerien/chess-client/README.md

 - login
 - stats
 - friendlist
--
+- friend matches

 ## not done
-- inside the matches
+- real matches (fr only got to do the ELO rating)